H3ndrik-Jan/arduino-9292-library/README.md

 # arduino-9292-library
 Arduino library for easily fetching data from the 9292 (Dutch public transport) API to an arduino-compatible microcontroller.

-REFERENCE LIST

 Functions in library

-	_9292GetData: returns a string fetched from the url given with the function
+>_9292GetData: returns a string fetched from the url given with the function
-	_9292GetInfo: returns a string containing the information you specified in what you gave with it while calling the function
+>_9292GetInfo: returns a string containing the information you specified in what you gave with it while calling the function
-	getTime: returns a string with the time and date, fetched from "http://worldtimeapi.org/api/timezone/Europe/Amsterdam".
+>getTime: returns a string with the time and date, fetched from "http://worldtimeapi.org/api/timezone/Europe/Amsterdam".
 Neccesary for the journey function (not yet implemented)

 Whenever you do a request for the departure times, you basically get an array of strings like these:
 		{
           "time": "20:43",
           "destinationName": "S Hertogenbosch",